Biden calls Doocy ‘stupid son of a bitch’ after inflation question

-‘What a stupid son of a bitch’: Biden hits out as Fox reporter asks him about inflation
+Biden hits out as Fox reporter asks him about inflation: ‘What a stupid son of a bitch’

-Latest incident comes a week after president laughed at Doocy during press conference
+Latest incident comes a week after president laughed at Peter Doocy during press conference

 Biden calls Fox News’ Peter Doocy ‘a stupid son of a b****’